stolsvik/mats/mats-test-jupiter/README.md

 @ExtendWith(SpringExtension.class)
 @TestExecutionListeners(value = SpringInjectExtensionsTestExecutionListener.class, mergeMode = MergeMode.MERGE_WITH_DEFAULTS)
 ```
-For an example check out the test classes inside the test package: com.stolsvik.mats.jupiter.spring
+For an example check out the test classes inside the test package: io.mats3.jupiter.spring

 Note: **Spring only supports Jupiter as of version 5.0.0!**